 Creator: Sumei Multidisciplinary Center

-History: Founded in 1993 by a group of artists, musicians, and writers, the Sumei Multidisciplinary Arts Center aims to support emerging and established artists through exhibitions, lectures, seminars, workshops, and residencies.
+History: Founded in 1993 by a group of artists, musicians, and writers, the Sumei Multidisciplinary Arts Center (permanently closed as of 2021) aims to support emerging and established artists through exhibitions, lectures, seminars, workshops, and residencies.
 Sumei serves as a platform for artists around the world to connect with communities in Newark, and provides educational programming and art workshops for elementary to college age youth throughout the area.
 The organization aims to be a space for community building and engagement through art, writing, video, and performance.
 Read more

 Survey Conducted: Thu, 2010-01-28